 Your marketing data is valuable insofar as you can get insights from it.
 Collecting it is nice, and analyzing it is even better.
 However, if you really want to get the most out of it, it’s critical to find the right tools to give you answers you need and help you stay ahead of your problems and uncertainty.
-Instead of building a new data science team, however, data science-as-a-service (DSaaS) lets you outsource the technical stuff and focus on building your marketing strategy.
+Instead of building a new data science team, however, data science-as-a-service (DSaaS for marketers) lets you outsource the technical stuff and focus on building your marketing strategy.

 Data science (and therefore DSaaS) can quickly take your data and give you better predictions and forecasts for things like lead scoring, customer lifetime value and churn, and which customers to focus on.
 More importantly, it can take your internal data and enhance it with thousands of external data sources to boost your marketing models and give you better results with a much broader scope.

 Here are just a few examples of how DSaaS for Marketers can help: